We look at what you need to do if threatened with repossession proceedings.

 Selling your house fast to avoid repossession.

 Selling a property on the open market may not give you the certainty you need.
 In some UK areas, selling property takes an average of six months, from an initial listing to completion.
-Even if you receive an offer for your property relatively quickly, there is still a wide range of issues that could stall or stop the sale completing.
+However, even if you receive an offer for your property relatively quickly, there is still a wide range of issues that could stall or stop the sale completing.

-Fast house buying companies like us make an offer based on the current value of the property.
+Quick house sale companies make an offer based on the current value of the property.
 They have the cash and the infrastructure ready to expedite a purchase — and give you certainty regarding price and timescale, possibly what you need to stop repossession by your lender.
 If the mortgage lender allows you time to sell, consider all your selling options to maximise the sale price and avoid your home repossession.

 What happens if the repossession progresses?

 If you can’t improve matters and satisfy your lender that you can rectify the situation, a suit will be filed in court, asking for an order of repossession, and you face eviction.
 You will receive notification of the hearing directly from the court.
 You will have the opportunity to lodge a defence, but you should seek legal or professional advice before doing so.

 The case is going to court.
 What next?

 You will usually need to appear in court if you wish to lodge a defence.
-A legal representative will talk you through the repossession process and how to stop repossession of your home in court.
+A legal representative will talk you through the repossession process and how to stop the repossession of your home in court.
 One of 3 things may happen as a result of a repossession hearing:

-- The judge may postpone or dismiss the case.
+- First, the judge may postpone or dismiss the case.

-- A suspended possession order may be granted, allowing you to stay in your home as long as you stick to certain repayment conditions.
+- The court may grant a suspended possession order, allowing you to stay in your home as long as you stick to certain repayment conditions.

 - Your property may be repossessed and sold to clear your debt.